 A typical day consists of me weaving in and out of mom, work, and wife mode.
 I wake up early to the sounds of two meowing cats, then I head out for a jog in the park or join my sister and friends in a Zoom dance workout.
 For me, morning movement makes for a happy day.
 When I finish my exercise, I log my kids in for school, eat a quick breakfast, and get to work.

 At work, I meet with my team, coach, problem-solve, hash out plans, and lead group discussions.
 I listen for ways to advise, connect initiatives, and share progress.

 As a small team serving thousands, our work is a marathon, not a sprint.
 We are constantly making choices about our programs, guidance, and tools to help people learn and lead regardless of their role and for benefit of the business in the long term.
 We are making a great place to work even better!

 Throughout the day, I’m writing, reviewing, or discussing drafts of program objectives, learning materials, or plans for new initiatives.
 It’s iterative work and we’re always improving for the next draft or round.
 Collaboration helps us move our ideas along collectively.

 Booker T. Washington said, “If you want to lift yourself up, lift up someone else.”
 At Verisk, I get to weave this notion into my work, which is extremely gratifying.
-Plus, I am working within an incredible People Leadership & Culture team that shares this mindset, not just with kind words, but in the way we challenge and support each other on behalf of the employees we serve.
+Plus, I am working within an incredible human resources team that shares this mindset, not just with kind words, but in the way we challenge and support each other on behalf of the employees we serve.

 When I work from home, I love when my husband orders Bahn Mi sandwiches for lunch and we eat and chat.
 When it comes to family and work, the pandemic has opened the dialogue with my manager, and that’s helped me find my “both/and.”
 It doesn’t mean I can always do it all, but I feel like I have support.